-WAGES:
+Uruguayan Nationalists

-Peg Sticks
+WAGES: Peg Sticks

-Testifying before the senate bank-Laber Board Chairman William H. Davis declared that the WLB intended to stand by its "Little Steel formula" limiting wage increases to 15 per cent over January 1941, levels, but only if living costs remain relatively stabilized.
+Testifying before the senate banking committee considering extension of rice control after June 30, War Labor Board Chairman William H. Davis declared that the WLB intended to stand by its "Little Steel formula" limiting wage increases to 15 per cent over January 1941, levels, but only if living costs remain

+relatively stabilized.

 To assure such stabilization, Davis recommended continuance of consumer subsidies.
 Prohibition of subsidies would result in appreciable rises in basic commodities and make present wages inadequate, Davis said.
 Davis opposed suggestions that wages be limited, declaring such action would work against promotions and upgradings, and discourage shifts to industry.

-WORLD RELIEF: Authorize UNRRA

-By overwhelming vote, congress put itself on record for participating in world relief by authorizing expenditures of \$1,350,000,000 for the United Nations Relief and Rehabilitation administration to help the people of occupied countries get back on their feet following their liberation.
+WORLD RELIEF: Authorize UNRRA By overwhelming vote, congress put itself on record for participating in world relief by authorizing expenditures of \$1,350,000,000 for the United Nations Relief and Rehabilitation administration to help the people of occupied countries get back on their feet following their liberation.
 Although UNRRA will feed, clothe and restore essential services in the stricken countries, it will do so only for the purpose of getting the people started in rebuilding their agricultural and industrial economy.

-Matching the U.S. contribution, 43 other United Nations will put about be shuttled and blast factories turn-

-PACIFIC: Japs Invade India

-While Adm.
-Louis Mountbatten's Southeast Asia command coped with with farmers continuing record a strong Jap drive into eastern Burma, Gen. Douglas MacArthur's staff concentrated on weakening the enbut stocks of milk, cheese and fats emy's hold on New Guinea with heavy aerial attacks against ship-

-Springing unnoticed from the jungle, a Jap force pressing far inland more hogs and 3 per cent more cat- into India pointed at Imphal, key to the communications line feeding Lieut.
-Gen. Joseph Stilwell's Chinese-American troops opening a new supply route to China in northeastern Burma.
-While the Allies maneuvered to weather this charge, two other Jap columns aimed at Imphal fertilizer have improved, he added. farther to the north.

-In New Guiras, Allied planes ripped the northeastern coastal shipping route while Aussie and U. S. doughboys advanced northward toward the big base of Madang over craggy foothills.

-EUROPE:

-Germany made her final preparations for an anticipated double-bar war America's exportable surplus of | reled attack against the continent farm commodities would be 15 per by the Allies by integrating Hungary, Rumania and Bulgaria into Asserting the figure resulted after the Nazi war machine to provide a

-The Nazis' incorporation of the Wickard said: "Again we are either Balkans came as the Russ drew congress should retain supervision stabbing deeper into prewar Poland | proper expenditure. and surged onward to the Rumanian boundary by chewing off Germany's last grip in the Ukraine.

-As Germany moved to utilize the Hungarian, Rumanian and Bulgarian armies of over a half million men and draw upon the agricultural and industrial resources of these countries, Nazi troops streamed eastward to take up the fight along the newly organized battlefront.

-Jerry Tough

-While the Germans moved quicking committee considering extension ly to mend their fences in the Balof rice control after June 30.
-War, kans they more than had their hands full in Italy and the west.

-Around Cassino Jerry clung stubbornly to his ground to block the broad highway to Rome, fighting desperately in the hilly country to dominate the heights from which he could pour his deadly artillery fire upon Allied troops maneuvering be-
+Matching the U.S. contribution, 43 other United Nations will put about \$650,000,000 HIGHLIGHTS ... in the week's news GOLF BALLS: About 400 tons of | balata, the tough gum used to cover golf balls, has been released by the War Production board.
+It is showing signs of deterioration and is unsuitable for war purposes.
+Manufacturers of golf balls say that they do not have materials for centers on hand and not much for windings, so the balata does not mean any new balls in the immediate future. by the Allies by integrating Hungary, Rumania and Bulgaria into the Nazi war machine to provide a common pool of men and resources.
+The Nazis' incorporation of the Balkans came as the Russ drew closer to the Hungarian border by stabbing deeper into prewar Poland and surged onward to the Rumanian boundary by chewing off Germany's last grip in the Ukraine.
+As Germany moved to utilize the Hungarian, Rumanian and Bulgarian armies of over a half million men and draw upon the agricultural and industrial resources of these countries.
+Nazi troops streamed eastward to take up the fight along the newly organized battlefront.
+Jerry Tough While the Germans moved quickly to mend their fences in the Balkans they more than had their hands full in Italy and the west.
+Around Cassino Jerry clung stubbornly to his ground to block the broad highway to Rome, fighting more teams were accredited.